8 Quart Instant Pot Hard Boiled Eggs

 There are several things that may contribute to why all or some of your eggs explode and come out of the shell when cooking.
 Here are a few things to consider if your eggs explode:

-1. Make sure you use at least 1 1/2 cups water for an 8 quart instant pot.
+• Make sure you use at least 1 1/2 cups water for an 8 quart instant pot.

-2. Place your eggs on a trivet so that they don't touch the water.
+• Place your eggs on a trivet so that they don't touch the water.

-4. Be sure your eggs are not touching the side of the pot.
+• Be sure your eggs are not touching the side of the pot.

 "Perfect yolks!"

--a Pinterest user
+- a Pinterest user

 Serving Suggestions

-How to Use Instant Pot Boiled Eggs
+What to Serve With Instant Pot Hard Boiled Eggs

 Yummy Recipes That Use Hard Boiled Eggs